sawyerclever/Content-Management-System/README.md

 - Comment/Visitor message box resizes out of div well
 - Profile editing is not optimized for ease of use
 - Session id and active user amount printed in dashboard temporarily for development
+- Admin Control Panel loader is hit or miss with loading